nilijing/Forecasting-USD-EUR-Exchange-Rate-using-Arima-GARCH-VAR-and-RNN-models/README.md

    "US_part.xlsx" and "DAILY_part.xlsx" is the data of DCC.

-   "Models.pdf" is the result of "models.rmd".
+   "GARCH.pdf" is the result of "GARCH.rmd".

-3. "VAR.rmd" and "VAR.pdf" are raw code and results of VAR model.
+3. "VAR.rmd" and "VAR.pdf" are raw R code and results of VAR model.

    "data.csv" is the data of VAR model.

+   "VAR.pdf" is the result of "VAR.rmd".